Canon M10 vs Fujifilm XP130

 The M10 can be obtained in two different colors (black, white), while the XP130 is available in five color-versions (black, blue, yellow, green, white).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP130 is notably larger (8 percent) than the Canon M10.
+It is noteworthy in this context that the XP130 is splash and dust-proof, while the M10 does not feature any corresponding weather-sealing.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP130 has a lens built in, whereas the M10 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.